By Cheri Sicard

 A lot of people like to calculate (or estimate) a worst-case scenario.
 In other words, how much power would I need to turn on everything all at once?

 When I heard this, my first reaction was, heck no!
-I won’t do that as the ONLY time I ever need a generator is to run my A/C, and that is the only thing I need the generator to do.
+I won’t do that, as the ONLY time I ever need a generator is to run my A/C, and that is the only thing I need the generator to do.
 My solar power stations and house batteries can easily handle my other needs.

-And it turns out I was ahead of our esteemed host as he talks about just this scenario.
+And it turns out, I was ahead of our esteemed host as he talks about just this scenario.

-Likewise, you should estimate your power usage needs based on what is realistic for you, the appliances you use, and the way that you like to RV.
+Therefore, you should estimate your power usage needs based on what is realistic for you, the appliances you use, and the way that you like to RV.

 Most things in your RV sip (as opposed to guzzle) power, according to Josh.
 But in addition to the air conditioner, which we know draws a lot of power, if you regularly use any of these items, it will add to the amount you will need.
 As you can see, basically anything that heats takes power: